aws-samples/aws-organizations-tag-inventory/README.md

 # aws-organizations-tag-inventory

-This cdk project is an example of how a customer can generate a report on what tags exists and the resources they are applied to across their entire AWS organization.
+This cdk project is an example of how a customer can generate a report on what tags exist and the resources they are applied to across their entire AWS organization.

 ## Architecture